 • myocarditis

-• hypokinesis after myocardial infarction
+• hypokinesis following myocardial infarction

 • often, a combination of several factors is involved (artery stenosis + hypotension + microangiopathy)